dylan-chu/SmartLender/README.md

 A group of 4 (Yogi Golle, Shubbankar Singh, Obim Okongwu and Dylan Chu) initially worked on this project.

 # Coding Language
-The contract is written in [Solidity] (https://solidity.readthedocs.io/en/latest/index.html).
+The contract is written in [Solidity](https://solidity.readthedocs.io/en/latest/index.html).

 # How It Works
 1. A borrower deploys the contract on the blockchain.